Think Binge Eating Recovery Isn't For You? Remember This.

-While active in my eating disorder, I thought “Recovery isn’t meant for me” because I could not imagine what a life free of my eating disorder could look like.
-Sometimes I think I didn’t even want to.
+While active in my binge eating disorder, I thought "Recovery isn't meant for me" because I could not imagine what a life free of my binge eating disorder could look like.
+Sometimes I think I didn't even want to.
 I thought my behaviors were keeping me sane, so why would I want to envision living in any other way?
-I was certain eating disorder recovery wasn’t for me.
+I was certain binge eating disorder recovery wasn't for me.

-For so long my eating disorder convinced me that I was a worthless waste of a human.
+For so long my binge eating disorder convinced me that I was a worthless waste of a human.
 The sad part is, I believed every bit of that statement.
 I believed I was meant to live in the misery of this disease.
-I thought since previous attempts I had made at recovery didn’t last, that a life of wellness was not something I was meant for.
+I thought since previous attempts I had made at binge eating recovery didn't last, that a life of wellness was not something I was meant for.

-I’m beyond grateful that I can now see the truth.
-I’m grateful I figured out that eating disorder recovery is for me.
+I'm beyond grateful that I can now see the truth.
+I'm grateful I figured out that binge eating disorder recovery is for me.
 Once I began to love and respect myself as a person, I learned that I did not need to live the way I was.
 I learned that I deserved better.
 This was a difficult concept for me to digest.
 I never felt I deserved anything in life.
 When I looked deep into my core beliefs I saw that everyone deserved a full life.
-My idea of a full life is one free of my eating disorder.
+My idea of a full life is one free of my binge eating disorder.

-When you find yourself with thoughts of whether or not you deserve recovery, whether eating disorder recovery isn’t for you, or if it’s even worth it, ponder these questions.
+When you find yourself with thoughts of whether or not you deserve recovery, whether binge eating disorder recovery isn't for you, or if it's even worth it, ponder these questions.

 - Do you want happiness?